 Are 12-foot tripod deer stands stable?

-Yes, when properly assembled and anchored on level ground, a quality 12 foot tripod deer stand is very stable.
+Yes, when properly assembled and anchored on level ground, a quality 12-foot tripod deer stand is very stable.
 However, uneven terrain or high winds can affect stability, necessitating careful site selection and additional anchoring.

 What is the best way to conceal myself in a tripod stand?